14 Outdoor, Socially Distanced Places To Visit - For Free

 3. See the Wildflowers at Garbry Big Woods Sanctuary

-Miami County Park District trails remain open and this secluded park can provide a fresh breath of air, plus one of the best displays of spring wildflowers in this region.
-Also listen for tree frogs and look for scarlet cup mushrooms (pictured here).
-Be warned though, the boardwalk can be slippery when wet.
-Walk carefully.
+This secluded park can provide a fresh breath of air, plus one of the best displays of wildflowers and mushrooms in this region.
 Located at 2540 E. Statler Rd.

 4. Hike the River’s Edge Wildlife Preserve Near West Milton